RoskiDeluge/clx/README.md

 ---

-Current version by Roberto Delgado.
+Forked by Roberto Delgado.
-Initial version by Gregory Raiz.
+Thanks to Gregory Raiz for the original version.
 This code is free to use under the MIT liscense.